md5sam/SilverY/README.md

 - usually optimal in the range [25, 31] but can be determined by running kmerGenie

 **RMasking** :
-- it is recommended that the Y chromosomes be RepeatMasked prior to computing set intersections, as this may artificially inflate the kmer proportions shared
+- it is recommended that the Y chromosomes be RepeatMasked prior to computing set intersections, as the presence of shared repeats may artificially inflate the kmer proportions shared

 ### Installation